yogat3ch/AlpacaforR/README.md

 get_account(live = TRUE)
 ```

 Not all functions require this since some functions use the same URL regardless of the account type.
-These functions are `get_assets`, `get_calendar`, `get_clock`, and `get_bars` since the same URL is used for each user.
+These functions are `get_assets` 💰, `get_calendar` 🗓, `get_clock` ⏰, and `get_bars` 📊 since the same URL is used for each user.

 <br>